revbayes/revbayes.github.io/tutorials/chromo/index.md

 The cladogenetic changes, though, are modeled as a vector of probabilities that sum up to 1 (a simplex).
 Each element of the vector is the probability of a certain type of cladogenetic event occurring.
-To set this up, we’ll first draw a ’weight’ for each type of cladogenetic event from an exponential distribution.
+To set this up, we'll first draw a 'weight' for each type of cladogenetic event from an exponential distribution.
 To keep the example simple we are excluding cladogenetic demi-polyploidization.
-We then pass each ’weight’ into a simplex to create the vector of probabilities.
+We then pass each 'weight' into a simplex to create the vector of probabilities.

     clado_no_change_pr ~ dnExponential(10.0)
     clado_fission_pr ~ dnExponential(10.0)